keboola/connection-docs/orchestrator/tasks/index.md

 {: .image-popup}
 ![Orchestration Tasks Sequence](/orchestrator/tasks/orchestration-sequence-1.png)

-That means both transformations and the Mailchimp writer will run in parallel, and when they finish, the Adform extractor will be run.
+That means both transformations and the Mailchimp writer will run in parallel, and when they finish, the Adform data source connector will be run.
-When it is finished, the Snowflake extractor will run.
+When it is finished, the Snowflake data source connector will run.
-*Surely, this is not right.* The extractors must run before the transformations and the transformations must run before the writer.
+*Surely, this is not right.* The data source connectors must run before the transformations and the transformations must run before the writer.
 Because this is a typical scenario, there is a feature to do just this --- **Group tasks by component type**:

 {: .image-popup}